tengfoonglam/cuda-training-series/exercises/hw13/notes.md

 ## CUDA Graphs Benefits Summary
 - Rapid re-issue of work - Graphs can be generated once and executed repeatedly
-- Graph nodes include GPU work, CPU work and data movement
+- Graph nodes include GPU work, CPU work and data movement (i.e. heterogeneous node types)
-- Can optimise for multi-device dependencies
+- Can optimise for both multi-device and heterogeneous dependencies